rosocz/Capstone/README.md

 The node `waypoint updates` updates next set of waypoints ahead of the car.
 We used only 50 look ahead waypoints to optimize processing.
 We implemented to have the car stopped 2 waypoints ahead of the traffic light waypoint ahead, the signal warrants a stop.

-### Control Susbsytem
+### Control Subsystem
 This module contains the following nodes.
 The node, `DBW (Drive By Wire)` computes control inputs for actuators, `throttle`, `brake` and `steering angle` based on the desired velocities.
-We implemented the main control logic in `twist_controller.py` using low pass filter, yaw_controller and PID cotroller given in the project.
+We implemented the main control logic in `twist_controller.py` using low pass filter, yaw_controller and PID controller given in the project.
 We had to play with various parameters.

 ### Reflection